TheFarLax/arc-termux-guide/README.md

 - 🌐 **Arc Testnet Ready**: Pre-configured RPC and Explorer links.
 - 🔒 **Secure-ish**: Local `.env` management (with security warnings).

 ---

-## 🏗️ Why this setup?

-Desktop environments are great, but the future is mobile.
-Whether you're commuting, traveling, or just prefer your phone, being able to ship code from anywhere is a superpower.
-Arc Network's high-speed infrastructure paired with Termux's Linux environment creates a professional development experience in your pocket.

----